lixinso/CarND-Vehicle-Detection/README.md

 #### For case like image2, need filter lower confident predict result.
 #### Better to track the object, follow the object change will make the detection more accurate
+#### Speed can be improved.
+#### Sliding window size need to be optimized, now it cost too long time to get a result of an image.
+#### Maybe pipeline is not ready to work in real world
+Since it cost too long time.
+It's better to reuse the image result from previous frame, it may save a lot of time and make the result more real time, the change also may not jump too much.
+#### Left lane images are not well recognized.
+I think one reason is that the model didn't use the reversed image to train.
+If we train the model to recognize the left side cars, better to train the model to identify the direction of the car, same direction or against the car.
+#### False positives such as shadows.
+To solve this problems, use different ways to extract features, also generate more labeled data for that.
+#### CNN
+Another solution to use CNN to classify the car vs non-car